mycoboco/beluga/README.md

 The preprocessor formerly developed as a separate executable under the name of `sea-canary`, has been integrated into the compiler.
 It reads source code and delivers tokens (not characters) to the compiler proper via a token stream (not via a temporary file).
-It is carefully designed and implemented from scratch to support `beluga`.
 It is
 [fairly fast](https://github.com/mycoboco/beluga/issues/4), is correct enough to pass many complicated
 [test cases](https://github.com/mycoboco/beluga/tree/master/tst/cpp), produces
 highly compact output and has rich diagnostics.
-For example, it catches code that subtly depends on an unspecified evaluation order of the `##` operator like this:
+For example, it catches, with `-Wtoken-paste-order` option, code that subtly depends on an unspecified evaluation order of the `##` operator like this:

     #define concat(x, y, z) x ## y ## z
     concat(3.14e, -, f)    /* non-portable */

-and, with the line mapper shared by the compiler, it pinpoints problematic spots as precisely as possible:
+and, due to the line mapper shared by the compiler, it pinpoints problematic spots as precisely as possible:

 ![range highlighting on sub-expression from macro expansion](http://code.woong.org/common/files/pp-20170218.png)